 ARMY / DEFENSE KNOWLEDGE ONLINE (AKO) SPECIFICS

-All Army AKO users who have a CAC are being migrated to DISA's Enterprise Email and will no longer be able to access their AKO webmail via username / password.
-It will require 100% CAC use from https://web.mail.mil.
-Please look at this page for support.
+All Army AKO users who have a CAC should now be migrated to DISA's Enterprise Email this means you will no longer be able to access your AKO webmail.
+EEmail requires 100% CAC use from https://web.mail.mil.
+Please look at this page for EEmail support.

 The requirement for AKO to go 100% CAC is NOT their choice.
 They are being mandated by the CIO-G6 (Chief Information Officer - G6) office which is based off of JTF-CNO CTO 07-015 (CAC required), Public Key Infrastructure (PKI) Implementation (specifically Task 10).